 When it comes to hand soap and hand hygiene packaging will be a key entry point for meeting this demand.
 According to Mintel’s 2030 Packaging Trend projections, the next decade will be an era of conscious, rather than conspicuous, consumption.
 Therefore, the development of responsible packaging technologies will reach a fever pitch; brands will be competing on the basis of whose packaging solution is the most environmentally friendly.
 This will lead to the rise of waterless or refillable solutions in the handsoap segment, so brands should start emphasizing these products in their portfolios.

 Provital is supporting the move towards eco-soaps

 Provital cares.
 This is why product development seeks to meet key consumer concerns, combining science and nature to create active ingredients that care and protect.
-In light of the new soap facts, Provital responds to these demands with active ingredients that have hydrating properties, are scientifically-proven, and kind to the environment.
+In light of the new soap facts and hand hygiene concerns, Provital responds with active ingredients that have hydrating properties, are scientifically-proven, and kind to the environment.

 Several active ingredients in the Provital portfolio are perfect for solid formulas and are fully eco-certified.

 Other potentially successful formulas that tap into consumer’s preferences for natural ingredients include the use of rose soap and sea salt soap, both examples of formulations part of the clean and natural buzzwords that have conquered the beauty market in recent years.
 All in all, they contribute to generating hand hygiene formulas that encompass the new soap facts and the guidelines by health organizations, as well as consumers’ demands for products that support their health, nourish their skin and protect it, as well as incorporating scents that target relief from stress.